 Over the past nine months, MPD engaged in an evaluation of our boundaries as established in 2012, taking into account current workload, anticipated population growth, economic development, and community needs.
-In January 2019, the MPD will launch police boundary changes based on this evaluation.
+On January 10, 2019, the MPD launched police boundary changes based on this evaluation.
 Get more details, including maps, on the Police Boundary Update page.

 About the Police Districts and PSAs

 Every resident lives in a Police Service Area (PSA), and every PSA has a team of police officers and officials assigned to it.
 Residents should get to know their PSA team members and learn how to work with them to fight crime and disorder in their neighborhoods.
 Each police district has between seven and nine PSAs.
 There are a total of 57 PSAs in the District of Columbia.

 Each Police Service Area generally holds meetings once a month.
 To learn more about the meeting time and location in your PSA, please contact your Community Outreach Coordinator.
 To reach a coordinator, choose your police district from the list below.
 The coordinators are included as part of each district's Roster.

 Use the links below for more information on a particular police district.

 Printable PDF versions of each district map are available on the district pages.
 Residents and visitors may also access the PSA Finder to easily locate a PSA and other resources within a geographic area.
 Just enter an address or place name in the "Find It!" field and the search will provide the geopolitical and public safety information for the address; it will also display a map of the nearest police station(s).